Initial Diameter of Job in Turning Solution

 How to Calculate Initial Diameter of Job in Turning?

-Initial Diameter of Job in Turning calculator uses Initial Diameter of Workpiece = Cutting Speed/(pi*Number of Revolutions) to calculate the Initial Diameter of Workpiece, The Initial Diameter of Job in Turning formula is the diameter of the job just before it comes in contact with the cutting tool.
-Initial Diameter of Workpiece is denoted by d1 symbol.
+Initial Diameter of Job in Turning calculator uses Initial Diameter of Workpiece = Cutting Speed/(pi*Number of Revolutions) to calculate the Initial Diameter of Workpiece, Initial diameter of job in turning refers to the diameter of the cylindrical workpiece before any material is removed by the cutting tool.
+This initial diameter is a critical starting dimension because it determines the amount of material that needs to be removed to achieve the final desired dimensions of the workpiece.
+Initial Diameter of Workpiece is denoted by di symbol.

 How to calculate Initial Diameter of Job in Turning using this online calculator?
 To use this online calculator for Initial Diameter of Job in Turning, enter Cutting Speed (Vc) & Number of Revolutions (N) and hit the calculate button.
-Here is how the Initial Diameter of Job in Turning calculation can be explained with given input values -> 2958.801 = 6.98481166666667/(pi*71.7204658827004).
+Here is how the Initial Diameter of Job in Turning calculation can be explained with given input values -> 1.9E+6 = 6.984811/(pi*71.7204658827004).

 FAQ